k1m190r/stringreplace/README.md

 `stringreplace -find=ABCD -replace=XYZX -prefix=X *.bin`

+* this will open all bin files in current directory find string "ABCD" and replace it with "XYZX" add prefix "X" to file and save it as new X*.bin file.

 or specifically for the QNAP community seaking to read q264 avi files, defaults are for you:

 `stringreplace *.avi`

-* this will open all bin files in current directory find string "ABCD" and replace it with "XYZX" add prefix "X" to file and save it as new X*.bin file.
+* this will open all the *.avi files in current directory find "q264" and replace it with "H264" add prefix "M" to the name and save new file M*.avi.

 ###Installation: